javisantana/javisantana.com/_posts/2014-07-18-encoding-point-map-animations.md

 # Encoding animated point map

-During the latest World Cup you might have seen some animated maps with tweets around the world showing different colors depending the team people were talking about.
+During the latest World Cup you might have seen some [animated maps](http://cartodb.com/v/worldcup/match/?TC=x&vis=30acae6a-0a51-11e4-8918-0e73339ffa50&h=t&t=Germany,B40903%7CArgentina,5CA2D1&m=7%2F13%2F2014%2016:00:00%20GMT,7%2F12%2F2014%2018:35:00GMT&g=147%7C#/2/-11.7/-8.1/0) with tweets around the world showing different colors depending the team people were talking about.
 Yes, the maps that look like a fireworks.
 Those maps are done using torque, a technology we developed at CartoDB.
 In this post I want to talk about how we encode the data that goes into the animation.

-<iframe src="http://cartodb.com/v/worldcup/match/?TC=x&vis=30acae6a-0a51-11e4-8918-0e73339ffa50&h=t&t=Germany,B40903%7CArgentina,5CA2D1&m=7%2F13%2F2014%2016:00:00%20GMT,7%2F12%2F2014%2018:35:00GMT&g=147%7C#/2/-11.7/-8.1/0" height="550px" width="100%"></iframe>

 ## a little bit of history